oliver-butterley/lean-update/README.md

           on_update_fails: issue
 ```

 The relevant permissions are only required if the corresponding options are selected.
-If the action is set to open pull requests then this must also be activated in the settings of the repo.
+If the action is set to open pull requests one must explicitly allow GitHub Actions to create pull requests.
+This setting can be found in a repository's settings under Actions > General > Workflow permissions.

 ## Details and custom configuration